Changes to online payments

 The planning application for Phase 1 was submitted on 20 March 2020.
 On 3rd December 2020, we submitted an EIA addendum to application.
 The application can be viewed online by searching with the planning application reference CC/0015/20.
 The statutory consultation (objection period) ended on 11 January 2021.

 We have commissioned AECOM to produce a planning application for Phase 2 of the project.
 The planning application is due to be submitted in summer 2021.

 Land acquisition and documentation

-As part of the land acquisition process for the project, we:
+As part of the land acquisition process for Phase 1 of the project, we:

-- made a Side Roads Order (SRO) to stop up existing highway or the creation of new highway on 16 September 2020
+- made a Side Roads Order (SRO) to stop up existing highway, and to create new highway, on 16 September 2020.

-On 16 September we made the CPO.
+On 16 September 2020 we made the CPO.
+The CPO is for Phase 1 of the project only.
 The SEALR project team submitted the CPO to the Secretary of State for confirmation.
 The CPO will ensure that we can acquire all land necessary to deliver the project.
 We are currently in negotiations with affected landowners.
-It is hoped that we will reach agreement with all landowners and that a CPO Inquiry will not be necessary.
+It is hoped that we will reach agreement with all landowners and that a CPO inquiry will not be necessary.
 Documents related to the CPO are set out below.

 The objection period was from 16 September 2020 to 29 October 2020 and has now closed.

 Please see the below the following CPO documentation: